-The most common occurrence for these unsold models is:
+The most common occurrence for these unsold models is actually pretty interesting.

-Generally, manufacturers will force unsold, previous year’s models—often unpopular models—to dealers when they order popular models.
-The dealers will then receive incentives from manufacturers on these unsold units, along with additional co-op advertising funds and discounts to help sell these units.
+Generally, RV manufacturers will force unsold models – often unpopular ones – to dealers when they order new, popular models.
+The dealers will then receive incentives from the manufacturer on these unsold units, along with additional co-op advertising funds and discounts to help sell them.

-Manufacturers will also help dealers with financing, which is called a floor plan and often pay for all interest charges.
-Unsold RV units remain in the dealer’s inventory, even for years, until these are sold.
-Older models often sell at a significantly lower price due to very, very deep discounts.
+Manufacturers will also help dealers with financing – which is called a floor plan – and may pay for all interest charges.
+Unsold RV units remain in the dealer’s inventory, sometimes for years, until they’re sold.
+Older models often sell at a significantly lower price due to very deep discounts.

 Dealers Return Unsold Campers

-You may be wondering why dealers just don’t give back the unsold models to manufacturers.
+You may be wondering why RV dealers don’t just give back the unsold camper models to manufacturers.

 Sometimes, they can actually do that.

-In fact, some dealers give unsold units back to the manufacturer since both of them are just losing money and space on the lot.
-After all, dealers cannot buy new RV models if they don’t have space for it.
+On occasion, RV dealers are able give unsold units back to the manufacturer since they’re just losing money and space on the lot.
+After all, dealers can’t buy and showcase new RV models if they don’t have space for them.

 However, in most cases, these unsold units are the dealer’s property until a prospective buyer comes along.
-That’s why you can see some dealers getting pretty creative on how they could sell these older models.
+Hence, some dealers get pretty creative on how they try to sell these older models.

 Unsold RVs Get Written Off as “Bad Debt”

-In the rare instance that manufacturers do take back unpopular models, these units just get written off as bad debt.
+In the rare instance that manufacturers do take back unpopular models, these units will get written off as bad debt.
 A write-off as bad debt means the manufacturer has given up on being paid by the dealer.

 These cases happen when there are too few RV models sold, or when the model just doesn’t attract people.
 Instead of forcing the dealers to sell the models for steep discounts, they give up entirely and focus on bouncing back from the monetary loss.

 Unsold RVs Get Auctioned

-Another option manufacturers and dealers have is to get these old RV units auctioned.
+Another option manufacturers and dealers have is to sell the old RV units at auctions.